 Aspect Ratio Measurements

 To begin the aspect ratio measurement procedure, riffle a catalyst sample of interest to a representative size of 50 to 250 particles.
-Sieve the sample to remove particles with a length to diameter ratio of less than or equal to 1.
+Gently sieve the sample to remove particles with a length to diameter ratio of less than or equal to 1.
 (TEXT: Remove particles with L/D ≤ 1)

 Then, wipe the glass of a scanner with a microfiber cloth to remove any dust or debris.
 Place a clean transparency sheet on the scanner glass.